faheemmalik11/API-Guide/README.md

 8. **Custom Error Messages**:
    - For application-specific errors, provide meaningful and detailed error messages that help users understand the issue and potential solutions.

+## Api Rate Limits

+The basic principle of API rate limiting is fairly simple:  if access to the API is unlimited, anyone (or anything) can use the API as much as they want at any time, potentially preventing other legitimate users from accessing the API.

+API rate limiting is, in a nutshell, limiting access for people (and bots) to access the API based on the rules/policies set by the API’s operator or owner.

+We can think of rate limiting as a form of both security and quality control.
+This is why rate limiting is integral for any API product’s growth and scalability.

+### Why is API rate limiting necessary?
+API rate limiting can be used as a defensive security measure for the API, and also a quality control method.
+As a shared service, the API must protect itself from excessive use to encourage an optimal experience for anyone using the API.

+Rate limiting on both server-side and client-side is extremely important for maximizing reliability and minimizing latency, and the larger the systems/APIs, the more crucial rate limiting will be.

+### What are my options for implementing API rate limits?
+* Hard Stop: This means an API consumer will get an Error 429 when they call your API if they are over their limit.
+* Soft Stop: In this case, you might have a grace period where calls can continue to be made for a short period after the limit is reached.
+* Throttled Stop: You might just want to enforce a slowdown on calls made over the limit.
+This way users can continue to make calls, but they will just be slower because they are over the limit.
+* Billable Stop: Here you might just charge the API consumer for calls made over their limit.
+Obviously, this would only work for authenticated API users but can be a valid solution.

+### Different Methods of Rate Limiting
+As discussed above, we can actually use various methods in performing API rate limiting, but there are three most common methods:

+1. Throttling
+Throttling is performed by setting up a temporary state within the API, so the API can properly assess all requests.
+Based on certain rules, a specific type of request will be throttled during this temporary state; when throttled, a user may either be slowed considerably (by reducing the bandwidth service) or completely disconnected from the API.

+We can implement throttling at the API level, user level, and application level, making it a versatile method for rate limiting.

+2. Request Queues
+Another popular method of rate limiting is “requests queues”, which limits the number of requests in any given period of time.
+For example, we can set the rate limit at three requests per second.

+3. Algorithm-Based
+In this approach, we are using algorithms to implement the API rate limit, and there are actually various ready-to-use algorithms we can use to implement rate limiting:

+- Fixed Window
+In this method, we use a “fixed” number as a limit, and we use a simple incremental counter to count the number of requests.
+If this fixed window limit is reached in a set period of time (i.e. 3,000 per hour), then additional requests will be blocked temporarily.

+- Leaky Bucket
+Here the requests are put in a FIFO (first in first out) queue, so the first user that enters the queue will get the first service from the API.

+- Sliding Log
+In this method, a time-stamped log is used to identify different user logs.
+With each new request, the total number of the logs is calculated, and when logs exceed a certain rate limit, they will be discarded.

+- Sliding Window
+Essentially combining fixed window and sliding log algorithms, with this approach both a counter and a log are used to determine a faster rate limiting process.
+The small number of data needed to assess each request allows a faster calculation process, making it ideal for processing a large number of requests.